n3dst4/browser-bundle-task/README.markdown

 callback

-it doesn't need to be a generator
+may it doesn't need to be a generator

+test production flag

+test watch flag?

 [gulp]: http://gulpjs.com/